Ferordenana/Python/README.md

 # Python
-In this repository, I'm going to upload some python exercises/projects.
+In this repository, I'm going to upload some python exercises/small projects.